Murder of Cecilia Strzyzowski: The Sena family

 César Sena is the son of Emericano Sena and Marcela Acuña, a family with an outstanding career in the social and political sphere, being leaders who maintain close ties with the government of Chaco Province, which is reflected in the execution of public works, the management of plans social services and housing deliveries through organizations such as "Fundación Doctor Saul Acuña", "Fundación Emerciano Sena" and the "Cooperativa de Trabajo Emerenciano Limitada".
 In 2023, they received a transfer of 141 million Argentine pesos from the provincial government.
-They also have a high net worth and several properties that are currently under investigation for evasion of financial assets.
-Among his assets are two pieces of land located in Colonia Benitez, 10 kilometers from the city of Resistencia, whose value amounts to 130 thousand dollars.
+The family also has a high net worth and several properties that are currently under investigation for evasion of financial assets.
+Among their assets are two pieces of land located in Colonia Benitez, 10 kilometers from the city of Resistencia, whose value amounts to 130 thousand dollars.
 On one of these plots is the family residence where the murder of Cecilia Strzyzowski is presumed to have occurred.

 Emerenciano Sena's active participation as a social leader took place in the '90s when he founded the Movement of Unemployed Workers (MTD) together with leader Ramón "Tito" López.
 Later, after the breakup of the MTD, Emericano partnered with Sergio Schoklender and Hebe de Bonafini, owner of the Sueños Compartidos cooperative, to build homes on occupied land.
 However, due to judicial and financial problems, the project failed.
 In 2020, the national government decided to transfer those same lands to the government of Chaco, who subsequently transferred them to Emerenciano.
 In 2009, the Saúl Andrés Acuña Foundation was created to carry out the projects of Emerenciano and Marcela Acuña.

 In the 2023 Argentine provincial elections in Chaco, Emerenciano Sena, Gustavo Obregón, Marcela Acuña and Fabiana Gonzáles made up the list of the Unique Socialists Party (PSU) within the official list of the Frente de Todos.
 Emerciano and Gustavo were going to be pre-candidates for deputies, with Marcela Acuña for mayor and Fabian Gonzales for Resistencia city councillor.
 However, due to the scandal related to the disappearance and social repudiation, the Chaco Front decided to cancel the application to stand.